Serendipity and research have been one of the most fun aspects of being a writer.

 Ur, um, I suggested he tell them all to me.

-I demurred–I didn’t want to take up all his time.
+I demurred–I didn’t want to take up his time.

 I gave in and we got into his Cadillac for a drive down the street.

-Even as I tightened the seat belt, tight, I wondered what in the world I was doing.
+Even as I climbed into his “caddy” and tightened the seat belt, I wondered what in the world I was doing.
 Should I text someone to tell them where I was and who I was with?

-No time, Jack got behind the steering wheel and we took off.
+Jack got behind the steering wheel, and we took off.

 I know it will be a wonderful story you write!